Sometimes the simplest Memorial Day celebrations are the best.

 In some cases, tears were shed, and in others, a simple head nod was the acknowledgment of a loved one.
 The service was solemn, poignant, and for me, an important reminder of the purpose of the day.
 The most appropriate words for the day were simply “thank you.”

-To the members of the Arundel Historical Society, thank you for asking me to speak and to the men and women we honored on a chilly Sunday morning, thank you for your service.
+To the members of the Arundel Historical Society, thank you for asking me to speak and to the men and women we honored on a chilly Sunday morning, thank you.
+You are not forgotten.

 Facebook: Facebook.com/AuthorDavidArenstam